Innoh-25/PortfolioProjectBW/README.md

 Future Proof with Python at Kibo School (June 2023 to August 2023).

-You can download my CV through a button provided in the portfolio.

 **🚀 My Projects**

 I love bringing ideas to life through code!
 One of my notable projects is: